sergiog23/academic-kickstart/content/project/_index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: " A new prokect"
+title: " A new project"
 summary: " This is a test projext "
-authors: [Sergio Guerrer]
+authors: [Sergio Guerrero]
 tags: [ALL]
 categories: [ALL]